 Fleming’s first paper set out the primary findings of the discovered properties of lysozyme, beginning with a recapitulation of its chance discovery in nasal mucus2.
-Through an elegant series of increasingly complex experiments; mucus, tears, and sputum (spit) were demonstrated to possess bactericidal activity.
+Through an elegant series of increasingly complex experiments, mucus, tears, and sputum (spit) were demonstrated to possess bactericidal activity.

 One notable example used a cup made of agar (a jelly-like substance extracted from seaweed) to hold tears, onto which further layers of agar were added.
 These layers, acting as a physical filter, showed the ability of lysozyme to diffuse through, dissolving the thick coat of bacteria grown above (Figure 1).
-This experiment co-incidentally resembles a fried egg; the centrally embedded cup of tears resulted in total destruction of bacteria in its vicinity.
+This experiment co-incidentally resembles a fried egg; the centrally embedded cup of tears resulted in destruction of bacteria in its vicinity.

 Egg Lysozyme: extreme stability

 In the paper that followed, the examination of eggs and their lysozyme content continued3.
 Here, the eggs of the pike caught at Fleming’s country house were put to the test1.
-These fish eggs were first dehydrated by immersion in acetone for 24 hours, then subjected to three months immersion in a range of harsh chemicals and solvents including chloroform and xylene (Figure 3).
+These fish eggs were first dehydrated by immersion in acetone for 24 hours, then subjected to three months of immersion in a range of harsh chemicals and solvents including chloroform and xylene (Figure 3).